Swim Competitively with MRSC

 The MRSC Junior Swim Team, the MADMarlins, is a great way for children to learn and love the sport of swimming.
 Our experienced coaching staff works with swimmers of all age groups to make sure each child has a fun and successful season.
 During practice swimmers learn the four competitive strokes, starts, turns and the rules of competition.
 The MADMarlins are the defending Champions of the CT Private Swim Club League.

 The MadMarlins Swim Team is a competitive program competing in the Yankee Swim League.
-The season will start September 24, 2018.
-The Championships will conclude in the first week in March.
+The season starts in September and the Championships will conclude in the beginning of March.
 Dual meets will be held on Saturdays beginning in November.
-Swimmers will be required to participate in 2 dual meets and Yankee League Trials.
+Swimmers will be required to participate in two dual meets and Yankee League Trials.
 A Junior Membership is required to participate on MADMarlins.

 Shoreline Aquatics Club